Deltares/CoSMoS/docs/source/manual/meteo.rst

 - **Spiderweb grid meteo data** (keyword: *meteo_spiderweb* in scenario file).
 The *irma.spw* file in the folder *spiderwebs* is an example of spiderweb forcing.
 - **Ensemble of tracks** (keyword: *meteo_track* in scenario file).
 The *irma.cyc* file in the folder *tracks* is an example of cyclone file.

-Metadata for the *meteo_datasets*, *spiderweb*, and *track* files are contained in the *meteo_subsets.xml* file:
+Metadata for the *meteo_datasets*, *spiderweb*, and *track* files are contained in the *meteo_database.toml* file:

-.. include:: examples/meteo_subsets.xml
+.. include:: examples/meteo_database.toml
        :literal:

-The following attributes can be included in the meteo subsets:
+The following attributes can be included in the meteo datasets:

 .. list-table::
    :widths: 30 70 30 30